aa-ahmed-aa/Dorm/README.md

 	];
 ```
 ##### Steps
-- Add your customized key for your configuration to use it later in your compile and run function see `src/Config.php`.<br>
+- Add your customized key for your configuration to use it later in your compile and run function see `src/Core/Config.php`.<br>
-- Add run and compile functions for your compiler as you named in the configuration array.<br>
+- Add your new `StrategyTrait` in `src/Strategy/` folder with your run and compile funcion you can see examples like the `JavaTrait` and `CAndCPPStrategy` then add a use of your `StrategyTrait` in the `src/Core/Core.php` class<br>
 - Test and Bom your compiler is there.<br>
 ## License
 The MIT License (MIT).
 Please see [License](https://github.com/aa-ahmed-aa/Dorm/blob/master/LICENSE) File for more information.